sourcegraph/about/handbook/company/customer-first.md

 This is how this all fits together in terms of workflow:

-* Once a customer agrees to move forward with first a proof of concept, and again when they agree to move forward with a production set-up, the CE offers proactive coaching and guidance to set-up the customer for success
+* Once a customer agrees to move forward with first a trial, and again when they agree to move forward with a production set-up, the CE offers proactive coaching and guidance to set-up the customer for success
-* At any point pre-sales or post-sales (ie while setting up a proof of concept or production deployment), the customer may need:
+* At any point pre-sales or post-sales (ie while setting up a trial or production deployment), the customer may need:
 	* An answer to a how-to question
 	* To make a feature request
 	* Help troubleshooting something not working correctly